HarveyBates/Open-JIP/README.md

 #### Gain adjustment

-Four different sensitivies are provided though the use of a CMOS switch (74HC4066D) which has a range of different feedback resistors (1M, 2M, 3.3M and 3.9M).
+Four different sensitivities are provided though the use of a CMOS switch (74HC4066D) which has a range of different feedback resistors (1M, 2M, 3.3M and 3.9M).
 These resistors are all 0805 SMD.
 The gain is selected in the firmware of Open-JIP; however, if you wish to adjust the senstivity futher you can do so by changing one or more of these resistors.

 **Increasing** the resistance of the feedback resistor will **increase** the sensitivty of detection.

 **Decreasing** the resistance of the feedback resistor will **decrese** the sensitivty of detection.

+**Note**

+Feedback resistances above 2Mohm are not suitable for OJIP measurements in v0.3.
+Ideally the feedback resistor should be a small as possible to increase the response time of the device.

+**Note**

-*Note* - if you begin to get a large overshoot occuring at the start of your measurements you may need to increase the capacitor value (C3) to 2pF - 5pF.
+If you begin to get a large overshoot occurring at the start of your measurements you may need to increase the capacitor value (C3) to 2pF - 5pF.
 This [article](https://wiki.analog.com/university/courses/electronics/electronics-lab-1st) may help you if you encounter this issue.

 ### Actinic intensity